Scaled dove

-The scaled dove (Columbina squammata), also known as scaly dove, Ridgway's dove, mottled dove, and South American zebra dove, is found in Brazil, Bolivia, Argentina, Colombia, French Guiana, Paraguay, Trinidad and Tobago, and Venezuela.
+The scaled dove (Columbina squammata), also known as scaly dove, Ridgway's dove, mottled dove, and South American zebra dove, is found in Brazil, Bolivia, Argentina, Colombia, French Guiana, Paraguay, Trinidad and Tobago,Venezuela and Uruguay.

 Its natural habitats are subtropical or tropical dry shrubland, subtropical or tropical moist shrubland, subtropical or tropical seasonally wet or flooded lowland grassland, and heavily degraded former forest.

 Description

 It measures between 18 and 22 centimeters in length and weighs between 48 and 60 grams.
 The species has grayish-brown upper parts and a pinkish-gray face and chest.
 The throat is white and the distal wing coverts are also white and form a visible white spot on the wings when they are closed.
 The tail is dark with the tips of the rectrices being white, forming a white band on the side of the tail, noticeable when the bird is in flight.
 The species has dark eyes, pink legs and gray beak.
 It has a "scaly" appearance caused by the dark edges of the feathers.
 The most striking feature of this species is the scaling pattern of the plumage, which provides it with efficient camouflage.
 When in flight you can see a white stripe at the base of the wing.
 Its primaries are brown in color.